Army’s newest obstetrics and gynecology nurses answer the call to provide comprehensive women’s health services

 |0

-This work, Army’s newest obstetrics and gynecology nurses answer the call to provide comprehensive women’s health services [Image 6 of 6], by Rodney Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army’s newest obstetrics and gynecology nurses answer the call to provide comprehensive women’s health services, by Rodney Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Army’s newest obstetrics and gynecology nurses answer the call to provide comprehensive women’s health services